shasankp000/requests_rs/readme.md

 A simple library for sending GET/POST requests, included with an async file downloader.
 Intended for mostly small projects which need to make quick GET/POST requests or download files.

+src/main.rs is for the manual tests I did while coding the src/lib.rs

+This repository will be used in an even larger upcoming project of mine

 # Functions